Tremirre/CassandraRentalApp/README.md

 > docker-compose up

 After Cassandra has started, the connection variables need to be specified:

 - CASSANDRA_HOST: IP adress of the cluster
-- ...
+- KEYSPACE_NAME: name of the keyspace to use
+- REPLICATION_FACTOR: replication factor of the keyspace

 Nextly, the requirements have to be installed using pip:

 > pip install -r requirements.txt

-Finaly, to start the application input the following
+Finally, to start the application input the following command:

 > python main.py